CP-AFFA/AFFA/README.md

-AFFA
+The AFFA Project
 ====

-This project is aims to fly three planes in formation flight using a payload computer and Ardupilot.
+This project aims to fly three planes in formation flight using a payload computer and Ardupilot.